-- For those who attend SFB School, preparation for First Reconciliation is part of the first grade school curriculum.
+- For those who attend St. Francis Borgia School, preparation for First Reconciliation is part of the first grade school curriculum.

-- For those enrolled in the SFB Christian Formation program, preparation begins in first grade.
+- For those enrolled in the parish Christian Formation program, preparation begins in first grade.
 Details regarding preparation and requirements are listed in the First Reconciliation section of the Child Ministry page.